-(i) Arrange for the transport of the radioactive material involved in the accident to an authorized recipient, as recommended by a qualified expert in radiation protection;
+(h) Arrange for the transport of the radioactive material involved in the accident to an authorized recipient, as recommended by a qualified expert in radiation protection;

-(j) Inform the competent authority of the incident.
+(j) Inform the competent authority of the incident, in accordance with the applicable rules established by the competent authority.

-IV-17.
+IV-14.
 These instructions are displayed prominently in the storage bay, the vehicle loading area and the vehicle so that, in the absence of Mr./Ms. X, any other responsible person would be able to take these measures.

-IV-18.
+IV-15.
 Emergency contact details: